msoumik78/central-monitoring-service/README.md

   ```kotlin
   docker run -p 4222:4222 -ti nats:latest
   ```
-- Then clone the master branch.
+- Then clone the main branch.
 Ensure that you have at least JDK17 and Maven3.X available.
 Build the project using the command :
   ```kotlin
   mvn clean package -DskipTests
   ```